 If you are looking to improve or practise your interview skills, you can contact the PGR Careers Adviser who can help you with this.
 Our practice interview software also lets you practise your interview technique online if you can't make it to a practice interview.

 Here we've put together some advice for advice on putting together an academic CV and writing an academic cover letter.

 Other useful resources include:

 Also, look out for events focusing on academic job applications and CVs in our postgraduate careers events programme.

-Careers Network's applying for jobs pages also contain useful information and advice on CVs, covering letters, application forms, interviews, assessment centres and psychometric testing.
+Careers Network's CV, Application and Interview Support pages also contain useful information and advice on CVs, covering letters, application forms, interviews, assessment centres and psychometric testing.

-If you would like further guidance on putting together your CV, cover letter or job application, or want help preparing for an interview or assessment centre, contact the PGR Careers Adviser for PhD-specific support.
-Alternatively, you can make an appointment to see a Careers Adviser based in your College or book a mock interview.
+If you would like further guidance on putting together your CV, cover letter or job application, or want help preparing for an interview or assessment centre, contact the PGR Careers Adviser on email@example.com for PhD-specific support.
+Alternatively, you can book a practice interview.